aeonguild/aeonwallet/README.md

 # aeonwallet

 An original android wallet app built for Aeon.
-Connect to a node, load your wallet, and send aeon.
+Connect to a node, load your wallet, and send coins.

 ## What is Aeon?